+Unanticipated Absences:

+- 1. If a student will have an unanticipated absence for a mandatory session, they must submit a request to the Absence Request System as soon as they are aware they are missing the session. - If a student will have an unanticipated absence for an assessment, they must contact the Assistant Dean for Student Affairs and either the Assistant Dean for Assessment and CQI for block/course exams or the Standardized Patient (SP) Program Coordinator for OSCE's. - a.
+Students may be asked to provide a physician's note or documentation for the absence.

 - b.
+The assessment must be made up on the scheduled assessment make-up day, which is set by the assessment team. - 3.
+If a student is absent for more than one assessment in an academic year, including a make-up assessment, the student will be required to meet with the Assistant Dean for Student Affairs.
+The Office of Student Affairs will work with the student to support them in being successful in the curriculum and avoiding future absences or other required activities.

-Students must contact their course/clerkship director and the Assistant Dean of Assessment and CQI so the assessment can be rescheduled. - c.
-The Office of Medical Education staff members will then schedule the student to make-up the missed summative assessment the next time the staff has a scheduled make-up summative assessment planned. - d.
-For absences occurring on assessment dates in more than three (3) courses during an academic year, the Assistant Dean for Student Affairs will be notified, and a meeting with the student will be required. - 5.
-The Office of Medical Education will monitor absence records. - a.
-No more than two (2) half-day absences are allowed per course; and no more than six (6) half-day absences total are allowed per semester. - b.
-Students in the PC-3 program are not allowed more than two (2) half-day absences during the summer session. - c.
-Absences due to religious holiday observances will not be counted toward the total allowed absences. - d.
-Students re-entering the curriculum after the start of a semester will be allowed a prorated number of absences for that semester.
-The student will be notified of the number of absences available at the time they enter the curriculum. - 6.
-If a student's absences exceed the allowed numbers, or otherwise violate any of the policies above: - a.
-The Assistant Dean for Student Affairs will be notified and may require additional information from and\or a meeting with the student to establish the reason for the repeated absences. - b.
-The Assistant Dean for Student Affairs will notify the course and/or clerkship director(s) as necessary. - c.
-The student may be referred to the Director of Professionalism. - 7.
-If a student is found to have been absent from a mandatory session and did not log/report the absence, was not approved for an absence and \or did not inform OSA/OME of their absence their grade in the enrolled course or clerkship will result in an Unsuccessful Remediable (UR) grade.
-A course or clerkship director cannot overturn this grade.
-The student will need to meet with the Assistant Dean of Phase I to discuss remediation plans.
-In addition, a Professionalism Form will also be submitted for an unexcused absence.
+The Office of Medical Education will monitor absence records.

+- a.
+No more than two half-day absences are allowed per course and no more than six half-days total are allowed per semester. - b.
+Students in the PC3 program are all not allowed more than 2 half-days during the summer session. - c.
+Absences due to religious holiday observances will not be counted towards the total allowed absences. - d.
+Students (re-)entering the curriculum after the beginning of a semester will be allowed a pro-rated number of absences for that semester.
+The student will be notified of the number of available absences at the time they enter the curriculum.

+If a student's absences exceed the allowed numbers, or otherwise violate any of the policies above:

+- a.
+The Assistant Dean for Student Affairs will be notified and may require additional information from and/or a meeting with the student to establish the reason for the repeated absences. - b.
+The Assistant Dean for Student Affairs will inform the Office of Medical Education and the course and/or clerkship director(s) as necessary. - c.
+The student may be referred to the Director of Professionalism.

+If a student is found to have been absent from a mandatory session and did not log/report the absence, was not approved for an absence and/or did not inform OSA and OME about their needed absence, this will be considered unprofessional, and a professionalism form will be submitted.
+In addition, if this is a repeated offense or there have been other unprofessional events during the course or clerkship the student's grade in their enrolled course or clerkship may result in an Unsuccessful Remediable (UR).